 By controlling the humidity in the plant, workers were able to effectively print the materials they were attempting to print.
-Then, in 1933, the Carrier Air Conditioning Company of America developed an air conditioner very similar to ones we have today in homes, businesses, and other indoor spaces.
+Then, in 1933, the Carrier Air Conditioning Company of America developed an air conditioner very similar to the ones we have today in homes, businesses, and other indoor spaces.

-Today’s modern air conditioner uses the same science that Carrier’s system used in 1933, but features updates and advancements in compression, controls, and diagnostics, electronic and “smart sensors,” and energy efficient components.
+Today’s modern air conditioner uses the same science that Carrier’s system used in 1933, but features updates and advancements in compression, controls, and diagnostics, electronic and “smart sensors,” and energy-efficient components.

 Air conditioning works by removing heat from the indoor air and transferring it outdoors.
 It does this through a process called phase conversion, where the air conditioner will force a special chemical compound to evaporate and condense repeatedly in a system of coils.

-The special chemical compounds that that evaporate and condense repeatedly are called refrigerants, which have properties that enable them to change at low temperatures.
+The special chemical compounds that evaporate and condense repeatedly are called refrigerants, which have properties that enable them to change at low temperatures.
 The air conditioner will move warm interior air over the cold, refrigerant filled coils.